 Temporary Site Closures & New Hours

-Valley Health is temporarily closing select facilities and adjusting site hours to better ensure the safety of our patients and staff.
-Patients may still receive routine care with their regular provider by scheduling a telehealth appointment.
+Valley Health has temporarily closed select facilities and adjusted site hours to better ensure the safety of our patients and staff.
+For closed locations, patients may still receive routine care with their regular provider by scheduling a telehealth appointment.
 To schedule, please call your preferred health center during normal business hours.

 Frequently Asked Questions

 What Should I Do if I Think I Have COVID-19?